-A surrogacy lawyer is one of the many necessary specialists required to pursue a surrogacy journey.
+A surrogacy lawyer is one of the many necessary specialists to pursue a surrogacy journey.
 This kind of professional is also known as an assisted reproductive technology (ART) lawyer.
-An attorney experienced in working with prospective parents and surrogates can tell what you can expect in terms of timeline, costs, and challenges that could appear, as well as answer any doubt you may have.

-Surrogacy attorneys have to go through the same certification process as any other lawyer, which means they often have years of experience before they even start practicing on their own.
-This kind of lawyer can deal with the legalities of all kinds of assisted reproduction, like surrogacy, egg/sperm/embryo donation and also the legal process required to get parental rights.
+Surrogacy attorneys must undergo the same certification process as any other lawyer.
+They often have years of experience before they even start practicing on their own.
+This kind of lawyer can deal with the legalities of all kinds of assisted reproduction, like surrogacy, egg/sperm/embryo donation, and also the legal process required to get parental rights.

-At present, each state in the US and province in Canada has different legal regulations to be followed by prospective parents, surrogates and donors.
-Often, these laws and regulations are quite complex and evolve constantly.
+At present, each state in the US and province in Canada has different surrogacy regulations to be followed.
+Often, these laws and regulations are complex and evolve constantly.
 If any of the parties involved in a surrogacy agreement don’t follow them exactly, there can be criminal consequences.
-This is a major reason why surrogacy attorneys are a key professional in any surrogacy journey.
+This is a major reason why surrogacy attorneys are key professionals in any surrogacy journey.

 A surrogacy lawyer will always work to protect the rights and interests of their client.